LCPQ/MSQM/content/_index.md

 # Registration

 Registration is **open**.
-Please, email <loos@irsamc.ups-tlse.fr> to register and submit your title and abstract if you would to contribute (30min talks & posters are available).
+Please, email <loos@irsamc.ups-tlse.fr> to register and submit your title and abstract if you would like to contribute (30min talks & posters are available).
 There is no registration fee. **Deadline for contributions: Nov 1st 2023**.

 Due to budget limitations, the number of participants is limited to 50 (lunches and coffee breaks will be provided).
 Quick fingers first!